MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 You start by creating a user group.
 Then you assign permission sets to the group to define which object users of the group can access.
 When you add user to the group, the permission sets defined for the group will apply to the user.

-Permission sets assigned to a user through a user group stay synchronised so that a change to the user group permissions are automatically propagated to the user.
+Permission sets assigned to a user through a user group stay synchronised.
+A change to the user group permissions is automatically propagated to the users.
 If you remove a user from a user group, the involved permissions are automatically revoked.

 ### <a name="to-add-users-to-a-user-group"></a>To add users to a user group